Amrenderkumar/Time_reduse_project/README.md

 - ⚙️ **Pure HTML, CSS & JavaScript**
   Lightweight and easy to integrate into any web page or dashboard.
+  - 🌍 **Cross-Browser Compatible**
+  Runs smoothly on all modern web browsers with no dependencies.
 ![image alt](https://github.com/Amrenderkumar/Time_reduse_project/blob/51b8dfc85c0a1a441c25112abf9f5802dd26e116/Screenshot%20(86).png)